beezwax/markdown-compiler/doc/codegen.md

       end
     end

-We finally add in some HTML!
+We are doing basically the same thing, the only difference is that we finally add in some HTML!
 Because paragraphs are surrounded by `p` tags we wrap whatever it's inside with those tags.
-We defer the work to the `SentenceVisitor`:
+We defer the work of translating what's inside the paragraph to the `SentenceVisitor`:

     class SentenceVisitor
       SENTENCE_VISITORS = {